biocatchltd/Heksher/docs/setting_versions.rst

 * Changing metadata.
 * Changing the setting type to a :ref:`subtype <setting_types:Type Order>` of the current setting type.
 * Renaming the setting (while defining the old name as an alias).
-* Removing a configurable feature.
+* Removing a configurable feature that no rule of the setting is configured by.
 * Changing a default value.

 .. note::